 A WFS service's properties are reflected in its capabilities files.
 When publishing a WFS service with system-generated capabilities files (the default), it is recommended that you populate the WFS service properties.
 For information about each WFS service property you can set, see Available WFS service properties.
-Additionally, the following topics include instructions on how to get to the location where you can set WFS service properties:

 Setting WFS properties using an external capabilities file